mweiden/sketchy-core/doc/GETTING_STARTED.md

 # Getting started

 You can start to build your own Sketchy network by understanding two basic components: agents, and their network support.
-For convenience, to implement a network using the core project's packages, go through the steps that follow.
+To implement a network using the core project's packages, go through the steps that follow.

 ## Understanding Sketchy agents and networks